Sunday, December 22, 2024

 Experts are convinced that electricity suppliers will suffer the most from this logic.
 Because they concluded deals with state employees for a year, but the kilowatts themselves had to be purchased every month at the current cost.

 “In Ukraine, we do not have long contracts for the purchase of electrical energy.
 That is, the longest contract is, relatively speaking, a month.
 There are no quarterly or annual contracts.
 That is, imagine that you must predict today what the price of electrical energy will be in a year.
-Even before the full-scale invasion, this was a “problem with an asterisk.”
-Plus, we have price restrictions in our market, so-called price caps.
+Even before the full-scale invasion, this was an asterisk problem.
+Plus, we have price restrictions on the market, so-called price caps.
 When price caps are revised upward, the price automatically increases,” comments Alexander Vizir, head of the Association for Energy Efficiency and Energy Saving.

 According to Andrei Kostenko, if you follow the logic of the prosecutor’s office and the Supreme Court, it turns out that the state is ready to cover 10% of 100 to suppliers, and the remaining 90% falls on the shoulders of the supplier.
 At the same time, the latter must somehow buy electricity and continue to supply it to customers.